 This is a first for my little blog.
-A friend of mine wanted to post this piece online and I volunteered to host it on my wordpress blog.
-Mind you I did offer to set him up with his own wordpress blog, but here we are.
+A friend of mine, jan howard finder, wanted to post this piece online and I volunteered to host it on my WordPress blog.
+Mind you I did offer to set him up with his own WordPress blog, but here we are.
 The topic is how to get the US moving again economically.
 I’ll have a comment at the end, but for the moment, here’s jan:

 If We Were Emperor!